Fortnite World Cup

 The Fortnite World Cup was an esports competition based on the video game Fortnite.
-It look place July 26–28, 2019 at the Arthur Ashe Stadium in New York City, United States.
+It took place between July 26–28, 2019 at the Arthur Ashe Stadium in New York City, United States.
 A total US$30 million prize pool was available across the various competitions.

 Overview

 The Fortnite World Cup uses two of the game modes available to the video game, Fortnite.
 The main World Cup event as well as the Pro-Am use Fortnite Battle Royale, a battle royale game where up to 100 players airdrop onto an island without any weapons or armor, save for a pickaxe.
 Once on the ground, players must scavenge for weapons, armor, and healing items, as well as using their pickaxe to knock down existing features to gather wood, stone, and metal resources.
 This all must be done while avoiding attacks from other players, as well as staying within a shrinking circle on the map or risk taking fatal damage outside it.
 Players can use gathered resources to build walls, floors, and stairs and ramps to use as cover from attacks.
 The last player or team left alive wins.

 The Fortnite World Cup had online events over 10 weeks from April to June 2019 for people to place.
 The weeks alternated between solo players and duos teams.
 During the Saturday of each week, any player or duo could compete with others by geographic region, playing up to 10 matches to earn points through eliminations and victories.
 The top three thousand players/teams from each region then competed on the Sunday event, again playing up to ten matches to earn points.
 The top point-scorers in each region from the Sunday event then proceed through to the World Cup, a total of about twenty players/teams each week.
 An estimated 40 million players vied for spots in the solo and duos World Cup.
 In the World Cup finals, the competitors played a total of six matches, with points earned for the highest finishers.
 The solo player or duo with the highest point total after six matches won the grand prize, with other players getting part of the prize pool available.
 All solo players received a minimum of US$50,000 for reaching the finals, with the top prize being US$3 million.
 Similarly, each duo team in the final received a minimum of US$100,000 with the top team winning US$3 million.